dseguy/clearPHP/rules/use-object-api.md

 <!-- Good Practices -->
 # Use Object API

-PHP is hosting both a procedural API and an OOP one.
-For example, mysqli extension has both the native function `mysqli_connect` and the OOP method `mysqli::__construct`.
-Both produce the same result.
+PHP features both a procedural API and an OOP one.
+For example, `mysqli` extension has both the native function `mysqli_connect` and the OOP method `mysqli::__construct`.
+Both API produce the same result.
 For example, the procedural style :

 ```php
 <?php